codecypher/LearnAI/ai_engineer.md

 AI Engineering (AIE) is a field of research and practice that combines the principles of systems engineering, software engineering, computer science, and human-centered design to create AI systems in accordance with human needs for mission outcomes.

-A successful AI engineer needs an thorough knowledge of applied mathematics, computer science, and software engineering as well as experience developing software solutions for a variety of real-world problems.
+A successful AI engineer needs a thorough knowledge of applied mathematics, computer science, and software engineering as well as experience developing software solutions for a variety of real-world problems.

 AI/ML is not about algorithms, APIs, or frameworks.